 - Bake at 350° for 45-55 minutes or just until a toothpick comes out clean or with only a few crumbs.
 Remove from oven

-- Sprinkle the remaining 1 tsp of granulated sugar over the top of the banana slices and brulee with a kitchen torch until sugar is melted and slightly crisp.
+- Sprinkle the remaining 1 teaspoon of granulated sugar over the top of the banana slices and brulee with a kitchen torch until sugar is melted and slightly crisp.
 The sugar will turn a dark brown almost black color on top of the banana slices

 - Allow the bread to cool for 20 minutes before transferring out of the pan to cool the rest of the way to room temp.
 Slice, serve and enjoy!